What are the Best Guitar for 3, 8, and 12 Year Olds?

 Honestly, I’ve seen these two combined for some awful guitars.

 Kids, especially 12 years old on down, need a guitar designed specifically for their size.
-But as a music teacher and guitar lesson instructor for over 10 years, I know how important a quality instrument is to learning and motivation.
+I know how important a quality instrument is to learning and motivation.

 I had one student with a lot of promise quite altogether because he hated playing his guitar.
 I would too; that thing wasn’t any good.